NATIONWIDE FEDERAL CRIMINAL DEFENSE (213) 542-0994

 • you're looking at serving jail time — 85% at the federal level,

-• you're going to be on federal supervised release, which is a form of probation.
+• you will be on federal supervised release, a form of probation.

-There's a whole bunch of different things that happen to you, and your life gets impacted in a negative way because nobody wants the government trying to control them and telling them what to do.
+Many different things happen to you, and your life gets impacted negatively because nobody wants the government to control them and tell them what to do.

 Retain a Federal Criminal Defense Lawyer

-That's where you get a great federal criminal defense lawyer to protect your rights, your interest, your liberty, your reputation, and your freedom, all of the things that you hold dear in your life.
+That's where you get a great federal criminal defense lawyer to protect your rights, interest, liberty, reputation, and freedom, all of which you hold dear in your life.

 That's my job as your federal criminal defense advocate.
-So, if you or a loved one has a gun case anywhere in the United States at the federal level, I can certainly help you.
+So, if you or a loved one has a gun case anywhere in the United States at the national level, I can undoubtedly help you.

 Federal Criminal Defense Lawyer

-My own backyard, though, is Los Angeles, California, and of course, surrounding counties like Santa Barbara, San Luis Obispo, Riverside, San Bernardino, and Orange County.
-I'm in these courts all the time defending people for big gun cases.
+My backyard, though, is Los Angeles, California, and surrounding counties like Santa Barbara, San Luis Obispo, Riverside, San Bernardino, and Orange County.
+I'm in these courts defending people for significant gun cases.

 Pick up the phone.
 Make the call.
 Ask for a meeting with Ron Hedding.
 We can usually set up something in my office or even talk over the phone to discuss your case to get our strategy together and get a game plan together.

 I think that's one of the most important things for people when they're being charged with a federal gun case.
-Obviously, they're concerned about what the potential ramifications are, and I don't blame them.
+They're concerned about the potential ramifications, and I don't blame them.

-But the first step is figuring out how we are going to defend this.
+But the first step is figuring out how we will defend this.

 • what am I facing, and

-• what is it I can do with the help of my attorney to get the best result?
+• what can I do with the help of my attorney to get the best result?

 That's what we're focused on right from the beginning, to help you not only take control of your case but take control of your life because when you've got a federal gun case pending against you, that's a scary thing, and you want to do whatever you can to get it ahead of it.